-Stores.
 Our member data suggests our guests prefer to transact in physical stores, where they can discover and interact with products and other beauty enthusiasts.
-In fiscal 2021, 75% of our loyalty members only shopped in Ulta Beauty stores.
+In our fiscal year ended January, 28, 2023 (fiscal 2022), 76% of our loyalty members transacted with us solely in one of our stores.
 Our retail stores are predominantly located in convenient, high-traffic locations such as power strip centers.
 Our typical store is approximately 10,000 square feet, including approximately 950 square feet dedicated to our full-service salon.
 Our retail store concept, including physical layout, displays, lighting, and quality of finishes, has changed over time to reflect the rising expectations of our guests and our evolving merchandising and operating strategies.

-We offer a full range of beauty services in all of our stores, focusing on hair, skin, makeup, and brow services.
-Our current Ulta Beauty store format includes an open and modern salon area and a skin treatment room or dedicated skin treatment area on the sales floor.
-In addition, most of our stores offer brow services on the sales floor.
+We offer a full range of beauty services in our stores, focusing on hair, makeup, brow, and skin services.
+Our current Ulta Beauty store format includes an open and modern salon area, with most of our stores offering brow services on the salon floor.
+In addition, stores offering skin services include a skin treatment room or dedicated skin treatment area on the sales floor.
 The salon features a concierge desk, approximately five to ten stations, and a shampoo and hair color processing area.
 We employ highly skilled, licensed professional stylists and estheticians who offer services as well as educational experiences, including consultations, styling lessons, makeup applications, skincare regimens, and at-home care recommendations.
-Due to ongoing COVID-19 restrictions, we operated at less-than-full capacity for salon and brow services for most of fiscal 2021.
-While we lifted capacity constraints for most salon and brow services in fiscal 2021, we were unable to offer makeup services in all stores and skin services in most stores due to remaining COVID-19 related restrictions.
-We have plans to resume these services as soon as it is safe to do so.